 When back on the water, proceed with caution.
 The river is extremely shallow where it leaves the lake.
 A slow, silent journey also affords the opportunity to observe water birds such as blue-winged teal and great blue heron close up.
 Try to catch a glimpse of a beaver swimming under the canoe!

-Once on Kingsmere Lake, stay close to the west shore, heading for Southend and the Park cabin.
+Once on Kingsmere Lake, stay close to the west shore, heading for the Southend campground and the Park cabin.
 The Bagwa Canoe Route itself is accessed at either Pease Point or the Kingsmere-Clare Lake portage on the west side of Kingsmere Lake.

-If weather conditions are favourable, it is best to enter the route from Pease Point, thus shortening the distance that must be travelled on Kingsmere Lake.
 The mood of this large lake is forever changing.
 Still and glass-like at one moment, it can rapidly become a churning and dangerous body of water.
 Use great caution on the lake.
 In extremely windy weather, it may be necessary to wait for calmer conditions.

 At Pease Point, enter the Bagwa Channel, which is dotted with yellow pond lilies and nesting red-necked grebes.
 Boat motors are not permitted on the Bagwa route, resulting in less disturbance of the aquatic life.
 Turn over a leaf and observe the myriad of aquatic invertebrates attached to the underside.
 Close observation of the water itself reveals bright red water mites among the many creatures who call the channel home.